-- 1. acting within the scope of that person's license; - 2. authorized by a Physician; and - 3. not related to the Covered Person by blood, marriage or adoption.
+- a. acting within the scope of that person's license; - b. authorized by a Physician; and - c. not related to the Covered Person by blood, marriage or adoption.

-Non-Contracting Provider means any health care institution, facility, pharmacy, Physician, or other health care provider with whom Capital Health Plan does not have a contract in effect at the time the health care services are provided.
+Non-Contracting Provider means any health care institution, facility, Physician, or other health care provider with whom Capital Health Plan does not have a contract in effect at the time the health care services are provided.
+Sometimes referred to as "Non-Network" Or "Out-of-Network."